As the kids and I get ready to take off on another “50 States Trip,” I was inspired to write about traveling with children.

-The photos above are from our trip to New Orleans, Biloxi and Mobile in the spring of 2018.
+The photos in this blog are from our trip to New Orleans, Biloxi and Mobile in the spring of 2018.
 The trip started off smooth, but by the end of our week, we had plenty to laugh about, stories to share with our friends and family, and moments to learn from.
 Now we even give each unplanned/unforgettable moment a name.
 For example, “Floor 28” is a story we reference from time to time when comparing an absolutely foul smell.
 Floor 28 (and I won’t get into the full story) had an odor so strong and so pungent, that we ran from the elevator to our room while trying not to gag.
 And I am not even exaggerating here.
 We eventually had to change floors. 😉

 The story that I will elaborate on was in Mobile, Alabama.
 It was our last night there and we had such a lovely time.
 I had no idea how charming Mobile would be.
 We could have stayed a few more days to explore its uniqueness.
 Anyway, the south at that time of year (June) was already very toasty!
 We were just getting ready for bed and our air conditioning unit died.
 We tried our best to be tough and fight through the climbing heat in our room, but by 79 degrees we knew sleeping would be nearly impossible.
 With many visits from the maintenance man, a box fan brought to the room to “hold us over,” my laugh and playful spirit about it all was about to run out.
 I was tired, sweaty, and the kids were on the edge of cuckoo.
 I know what you are thinking.
 Just switch rooms right?
 Right.
 Unless, the hotel is booked.